zhangjunhd/reading-notes/design/DesigningTheSearchExperience.md

 ![](https://learning.oreilly.com/library/view/designing-the-search/9780123969811/images/F000057f05-40-9780123969811.jpg)

 Figure 5.40 Genius playlist creates “more like this” from a single item.

+### Summary and Best Practices
+We began this chapter where so many information journeys begin: in the expression of a query.
+Through search boxes, scoped search, advanced search and beyond, we’ve seen the many ways in which an information need can be articulated.

+But we’ve also seen how search tasks of any complexity require an iterative approach, involving the creation and reformulation of queries.
+In this context, as-you-type suggestions have become invaluable.
+Autocomplete is best suited to known-item search and simple information retrieval tasks; autosuggest works well for exploratory search and complex information seeking tasks; and instant results provide a direct channel from query to answers.

+But there are times when we need more explicit guidance, in the form of spell-checking strategies such as “did you mean” and autocorrect.
+Likewise, partial matching strategies can provide signposts to guide us toward more productive keyword combinations.
+And related searches can inspire us to consider new directions and grow our own pearls.
+Together, these techniques keep us on track throughout our information journey.

+#### The Search Box
+- Form should follow function; apply the principles of affordance to interactive design elements.
+- Reserve a consistent location for the search box, and make it wide enough to comfortably accommodate the majority of queries.
+- Place the cursor within the search box upon page load and allow the user to press the Enter or return key to submit the query.
+- Provide direction in the form of placeholder text and other prompts to help users construct meaningful queries (but remove these prompts as soon as the search box receives focus).
+- Display the query in the search box after submission.

+#### Scoped Search
+- Consider scoped search for applications where users have high domain expertise, but avoid forcing this function on users with low domain expertise.
+Ensure that it defaults to “all categories.”
+- Apply a fallback strategy that searches across all categories if searching within one category produces zero results.
+- Clearly display the scope of the search as part of the results.

+#### Search Within
+- If presented as part of a faceted menu, clearly indicate the function through the use of placeholder text and other textual labels.
+Ensure that keyword refinements appear as mementos in the breadbox.
+- If presented as an option to the global search box, ensure that the toggle control is sensitive to the application context.
+In addition, selecting the “search within” checkbox should remove the current query from the search box.

+#### Advanced Search
+- Review the rationale for advanced search, in particular whether it is better to customize the whole experience (i.e., content, navigation, transactional functionality, etc.) for a specialist audience, rather than assume that search alone deserves special treatment.

+#### Beyond Keywords
+Sometimes our information needs go beyond words.
+Choose input methods that match the medium.

+Use autocomplete to:

+- Facilitate accurate and efficient data entry.
+- Select from a finite list of names or symbols.

+Use autosuggest to:

+- Facilitate novel query reformulations.
+- Select from an open-ended list of terms or phrases.
+- Encourage exploratory search (with a degree of complexity and mental effort that is appropriate to the task).
+Where appropriate, complement search suggestions with recent searches.

+Use instant results to:

+- Promote specific items or products.

+Use “did you mean” when:

+- An alternative spelling of a short query would return a more productive result set.

+Use autocorrect when:

+- An alternative spelling of a short query would avoid a zero result set.

+Use partial matches to:

+- Find productive permutations of keywords within a longer keyword query.
+- Present a subset of those matches to reflect the diversity of the result set.

+Use related searches to:

+- Provide inspiration and new ideas for extending and refining a query.
+- Clarify an ambiguous or generic information need.
+- Present associated concepts in a taxonomy.

 ## 6.Displaying and Manipulating Results
 ### Displaying Search Results